 If you already own a ride on mower, you'll know that belts can be frustrating beyond belief.
 In long or wet grass they can stretch, slip, smoke or even break, causing endless frustrating and unnecessary cost.
-Take a look at Walker Mowers, which have a shaft driven deck - giving optimum torque, blade tip speed, and the ability to tackle much longer grass than their belt driven counterparts.
+But, some brands like BOB-CAT have exceptionally good belt life.
+Also take a look at Walker Mowers, which have a shaft driven deck - giving optimum torque, blade tip speed, and the ability to tackle much longer grass than their belt driven counterparts.

 4 - Engine